OSGeo/OSGeoLive-doc/en/quickstart/ushahidi_quickstart.rst

 Ushahidi Quick Start
 ================================================================================

 ..
-As sugestion to improve the quickstart: anothre point to descrbie main administrative functionality may be incluided
+As sugestion to improve the quickstart: another point to descrbie main administrative functionality may be incluided

-This guide describes how to:
+This guide describes how to get Ushahidi up and running.

-* Getting Ushahidi Up and Running

 Getting Ushahidi Up and Running
 --------------------------------------------------------------------------------